SARS implications for importing digital products

 • Educational services from a recognized education authority

-• Electronic products sent between the same group of companies.
+• Electronic products are sent between the same group of companies.

 When is a digital product considered to be imported and what parties are involved: